 What is the Cost?

-You probably have a final score in mind.
+You probably have a final ACT test score in mind.
 Once you get your scores back, you hope to score at or very close to 36.
 However, a couple factors enter in here.
-First, you will receive a composite score that shows how well you scored in comparison to other students who have taken the ACT.
+First, you will receive a composite score that shows how well you scored in comparison to other students who have taken the ACT test.
 If your score is in a higher percentage, say 60%, this means you did better than 60% of the students who took the exam.
 If you have an ACT score of 26, you scored higher than 82% of other students taking this exam.
+Many college admissions will request your SAT score and or your ACT score when applying for the university.

 Second, you want a score that’s high enough to help you get into the colleges and universities of your choice.
 Some state colleges are more competitive than others.
 Therefore, you want your composite score to be a little higher than it is for other students competing to get into the same school.